maliput/maliput_xodr/standalone/12_map_integration/README.md

 1. Create the 12 submaps with the correspondent offset in a way that when merged no overlapping occurs
 2. Adapt the road ids and junction ids to avoid any kind of clashing among ids.
-3. Merge all OpenDRIVE description into one.
+3. Merge all OpenDRIVE descriptions into one.
-4. Merge all GeoJSON description into one.
+4. Merge all GeoJSON descriptions into one.

 #### Creation of submaps